 Can this unit burn wood?

 Due to EPA regulations, Legacy Stoves does not sell these units as dual-fuel designation stoves.
-That means we are not allowed to sell them as wood burning units.
-Meaning that I cannot pitch the idea of burning wood to you, by law.

 The negatives of burning wood include: